Charles-Alexandre de Hénin-Liétard d'Alsace: Court life

 Hénin became captain of a company of the Garde du Corps attached to the Count of Artois (the future Charles X of France).

 His relationship with the opera singer Sophie Arnould, while his wife was engaged in an affair with the chevalier de Coigny, caused a stir in French high society.
 Wits at court nicknamed Hénin le prince des nains (prince of dwarfs), in reference to his intellectual stature.

 Death

 During the Revolution he was incarcerated in the former Luxembourg Palace, then in use as a prison.
 On 7 July 1794, in the final days of the Reign of Terror, he was one of 59 suspects summarily tried by the Revolutionary Tribunal and executed as counter-revolutionary conspirators.
 The dowager princess survived the Revolution, dying without heirs in 1823.

 Succession

-As Hénin had been born a subject of the Austrian Habsburgs, and died leaving a will whose sole beneficiary had predeceased him, the settlement of his estate – which could not take place until after 1814 – became a test case of French succession law.
+As Hénin had been born a subject of the Austrian Habsburgs, and died leaving a will whose sole beneficiary had predeceased him, the settlement of his estate – which could not take place until after the Bourbon Restoration in France in 1814 – became a test case of French succession law.